Netflix/aminator/README.rst

                    package

     positional arguments:
-      package               The package to aminate
+      package               package to aminate.
+A string resolvable by the native package manager or a file system path or http url to the package file.

     optional arguments:
       -h, --help            show this help message and exit